TijmenSimons/dijkstra/README.md

 # dijkstra

-Just some attempt at recreting this algorithm in python, for fun.
+Just some attempt at recreating this algorithm in python, for fun.

 ## The `Nodes` folder